[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 It should install a file named

-/var/lib/tex-common/fontmap-cfg/package.list
+/var/lib/tex-common/fontmap-cfg/package.list that

 contains a reference to every .cfg file from the previous step,